vertcoin-project/ccs-front/what-is-ccs/index.md

 ### For Proposers

+1. **Proposals involving funding for exchange listings are not allowed.**
-1. There is no guarantee that your project will get past the Ideas stage, and if it does, there is no guarantee that it will be funded.
+2. There is no guarantee that your project will get past the Ideas stage, and if it does, there is no guarantee that it will be funded.
-2. You have to drum up support for your proposal during the first two stages.
+3. You have to drum up support for your proposal during the first two stages.
 Do not expect others (especially the Vertcoin CCS Team or other trusted members of the community) to do it for you.
 Others may share and support if they are excited about your project, but ultimately it is nobody's responsibility but your own.
-3. It is expected that you provide updates on the progress of your proposal to the community.
+4. It is expected that you provide updates on the progress of your proposal to the community.
 For every milestone completed there should be a written report put into the GitHub comments of your proposal announcing its completion and the work done, but depending on the timeline of your project, it may be wise to update the community more frequently, such as at the biweekly community or dev meetings.
-4. All work must be licensed permissively at all stages of the proposal.
+5. All work must be licensed permissively at all stages of the proposal.
 There is no time where your work can be licensed under a restrictive license (even as you're working on it).
 Your proposal will be terminated if this is not remedied.
-5. You may NOT under any circumstances include a donation address directly in your proposal.
+6. You may NOT under any circumstances include a donation address directly in your proposal.
 This circumvents the CCS, and can lead to scams.
-6. Your work on the project can begin before the proposal is fully funded, and milestones may (at times) be paid out before the proposal is fully funded.
+7. Your work on the project can begin before the proposal is fully funded, and milestones may (at times) be paid out before the proposal is fully funded.

 ### For Translation Proposals